hananinas/Text-parser/README.md

 # BFST2023-handins

-A JavaFX application for parsing and standardizing addresses using the Address Parser library, built with Gradle.
+A JavaFX application for parsing danish addresses, built with Gradle.

 > **Requirements:**